-- Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least two NRSRO's as defined by the SEC.
-At least one of the ratings must be one of the three major rating agencies (S&P, Moody's or Fitch). - Bonds with the highest short-term rating classification (A-1+/P-1/F1) by at least two NRSRO's as defined by the SEC are allowed only if the subsequent tranche meets the long-term ratings requirement described in the previous bullet.
+- Must be registered with the SEC or issued under Rule 144A. - Must be rated AAA (or equivalent) by at least two NRSRO's.
+At least one of the ratings must be by one of the three major rating agencies (S&P, Moody's or Fitch). - Bonds with a short-term rating of A-1+ (or equivalent) by at least two NRSRO's are allowed only if the subsequent tranche meets the long-term ratings requirement described in the previous bullet.
 At least one of the short-term ratings must be by one of the three major rating agencies (S&P, Moody's or Fitch). - Must have a Weighted Average Life equal or less than 5 years. - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Tranches that are or were originally subordinated at issuance are not permitted. - Subprime Auto ABS is restricted to the following: - Only tickers allowed for purchase: AMCAR, SDART, and WOSAT. - Weighted average life less than two and one-quarter (2.25) years.
-Minimum per deal (or series) size of \$500 million and a minimum outstanding issuer (ticker or shelf) size of \$2 billion, at the time of purchase. - o Limited to sequential pay trusts. - The securities of any one deal (or series) shall not comprise more than 2.0% of the account's market value. - The securities of any one issuer (ticker or shelf) shall not comprise more than 5.0% of the account's market value.
+Minimum per deal (or series) size of \$500 million and a minimum outstanding issuer (ticker or shelf) size of \$2 billion, at the time of purchase. - Limited to sequential pay trusts. - The securities of any one deal (or series) shall not comprise more than 2.0% of the account's market value. - The securities of any one issuer (ticker or shelf) shall not comprise more than 5.0% of the account's market value.